 The Company entered into a three-year lease effective September 1, 2017.
 Notwithstanding the term, the Company has the right to terminate the lease after the first anniversary by providing 90 days' written notice.
-Gross payments required under the new lease for the fiscal year ending October 31, 2019 amounts to \$115,282
+As at April 30, 2019 gross minimum payments, to the earliest termination date, amounted to \$76,791.